 Power up to 5 indoor units

 There’s a limited number of indoor units that you can connect to an outdoor unit to create a multi-split system – Toshiba recommend no more than 5, but it depends on the units.
-If you want more than 5 indoor units, you might need to consider multiple multi-split systems or a ducted system.
+If you want more than 5 indoor units, you might need to consider multiple multi-split systems.

 Our air conditioning experts can help you decide which option would be best for your property – just fill in our simple online form to get in touch.

 Just because you have multiple indoor air conditioning units attached to one outdoor unit, doesn’t mean all the indoor units have to do the same thing.
 With multi-split systems, you can control each indoor unit individually, so you can get the ideal environment in every room.

 With a multi-split, you’re not restricted to one type of interior unit.
 You’re free to use multiple different units according to what suits your property.
 This gives you a great opportunity to get air conditioning that meets your needs and looks great.